Jhagrut/Sports-Bot/README.md

-# 1st Place Winner of Unicode ML Summer Course 2021 - Gathering and Classification of Sports Injury Data
+# Twitter Injury Report Detection

 This directory contains the twitter bot project submitted to *Unicode Research*, an online teaching and research organization which provides classes and competitions